algosup/2024-2025-project-5-bubble-intermarche-team-3/Document/TechnicalSpecifications/technicalSpecifications.md

 </p>

 >![Note]
-> All of the pages will be translated from english to french using the language changer button due to core requirements for this project.
+> All of the pages will be translated from English to French using the language changer button due to core requirements for this project.

 ### 1.2 Application Architecture

-The application will have all the pages interconnected so you can access them any time..
+The application will have all the pages interconnected so you can access them anytime..
 Here is a simple breakdown of how the application is structured:

 <p align="center">
   <img src="Images/PageArchitecture.png" width="900" alt="Main Page">